jonathanstowe/Raku-Linux-Fuser/README.md

 Linux::Fuser provides a mechanism to determine which processes have a specified file open in a similar manner to the system utility *fuser*.
-There is an example program *raku-fuser* in the *examples* directory which provides a Raku implementation of that command.
+There is an example program *raku-fuser* in the *bin* directory which provides a Raku implementation of that command.

 Because this relies on the layout of the /proc filesystem specific to the Linux